amelia-bryant/SMII/tutorial_sheets/07_vibrations_ans.md

 ## Question 4

 The 89 N disk rolls on the horizontal surface.
 Its radius is R= 152.4 mm.
 The spring constant is k=218.9 N/m.
-At 𝑡 = 0, the spring is unstretched and the disk has a clockwise angular velocity of 2 rad/s.
+At t=0, the spring is unstretched and the disk has a clockwise angular velocity of 2 rad/s.
 What is the amplitude of the resulting vibrations of the center of the disk?

 <img src = "figs\07_vibrations\Q3.jpg" width="50%"> <br>